Terms and conditions - Scholarships

 12. Visas and immigration

-a) All regulations concerning immigration and entry clearance (visas) are set by the Home Office and are subject to change.
+a) All regulations concerning immigration and visas are set by the Home Office and are subject to change.

 b) You must abide by all conditions of your UK visa.

 c) If you breach the conditions of your visa, the Secretariat may be required to issue you with a formal letter, notify the embassy or high commission or partner and/or restrict further access to the Chevening network (via events or digital platforms).
-Depending on the nature of the breach, your university (as your visa sponsor) may be required to curtail your visa.
+Depending on the nature of the breach, your university as your visa sponsor may be required to report the breach to the Home Office and potentially withdraw your sponsorship.
+This may lead to the Home Office curtailing your visa.
 In this case, your scholarship will be withdrawn.

 d) You will be required to send evidence of your immigration status to your programme officer once you have arrived in the UK.
 Failure to return this evidence when requested will result in a financial penalty being applied.